Cognigy/Documentation/docs/en/docs/ai/handover-providers/la-agent-assist-setup.md

 <div class="divider"></div>

-Agent Assist uses a **Flow** to provide additional information to your Agents in realtime.
+Agent Assist uses a **Flow** to provide additional real-time information to your agents.

-To set up Agent Assist for Live Agent, first you will need to create a new Flow within your Project.
+To set up Agent Assist for Live Agent, first, you must create a new Flow within your project.

   <figure>
     <img class="image-center" src="{{config.site_url}}ai/handover-providers/images/la-agent-assist-flows.png" width="75%" />
     </figure>

-During an active Live Agent handover, all customer inputs will be shot against this Flow and the outputs of the Flow are displayed to the human agent as part of the conversation.
+During an active Live Agent handover, this Flow will process all customer inputs, and the outputs of the Flow will be displayed to the human agent as part of the conversation.

-Agent Assist messages are only shown based on customer inputs that are received during an active handover, that is after the human agent has initially responded.
+Agent Assist messages are only shown based on customer inputs received during an active handover after the human agent has initially responded.

 !!! warning
 You don't need to include the Handover Node in the Agent Assist Flow.
 Using the Handover Node in the main Live Agent Flow is enough for the configuration process.

-You could create Intents, for example, and use Lookup Nodes in combination with Say Nodes to provide helpful information to your Agents based on customer inputs.
+Create Intents, for example, and use Lookup Nodes with Say Nodes to provide helpful information to your Agents based on customer inputs.

 <figure>
     <img class="image-center" src="{{config.site_url}}ai/handover-providers/images/la-agent-assist-flow-example.png" width="75%" />